Lambda-IT/parlamentsdienste-components/documentation.md

 ## BREAKING: changed output event for `pd-input` and `pd-textarea` and `pd-slider`

 `pd-input`, `pd-textarea`, `pd-search` and `pd-slider` are now emitting the value directly with the `pd-change` (also `pd-input`, `pd-search` in `pd-search`) event.
 Before the value was wrapped in an object with a `value` property.
 This is now consistent with the other components like `pd-dropdown`, `pd-combobox`, etc.This was necessary to make the angular valueaccessor work correctly.

+# Maybe Todos?

+-   pd-table: type for `rows`property is `PdTableRow[]` but thats not really what the input needs to be.
+    -   Maybe check the other properties as well.